Why study equitation?

 Alternative Equestrian Disciplines

 Valley Farm also offers the opportunity for students to learn about Side Saddle, Polocrosse, Horseball, Vaulting, Liberty, Natural Horsemanship, Horse Agility, Stud work and Training and Handling of Young horses which may be useful for a future career.
-There are a range of other pet animals on the farm, including goats, camel, mule, miniature pony, dogs, chickens and aviary birds, which combine to make Valley Farm a fun and interesting place to learn.
+There are a range of other pet animals on the farm, including goats, camel, alpacas, chickens and aviary birds, which combine to make Valley Farm a fun and interesting place to learn.

 In addition to being a BHS Highly Commended 'Where to Train' centre, Valley Farm is also a registered Pony Club Centre.
 This means that if you are under 25 we can help you to pass your pony club tests as well as your BHS exams.
 In addition to BHS and Pony Club we offer training for other industry related qualifications and certificates.